ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 # Summary

-This Request for Change (RFC) introduces a lightweight RFC process for the IPFS specifications [repository][1].
+This _InterPlanetary Improvement Proposal_ (IPIP) introduces a lightweight "request for comments/change" process for the IPFS specifications [repository][1].

 [1]: https://github.com/ipfs/specs/